 Although this principle applies to most social media tools, let's just talk about Facebook for a minute.
 With approximately 8 out of 10 people who walk through your practice door logging in daily, there are plenty of reasons to be active there.
-The #1 objective for a dental practice's Facebook page is to increase engagement with patients and prospective patients.
+The #1 objective for an optometry practice's Facebook page is to increase engagement with patients and prospective patients.
 Why?
 Facebook's goal is to deliver relevant content to each unique viewer based on what's important to that viewer.
 The more your patients and prospective patients engage with your posts, the more often they'll start seeing more of your content.

 You must make your posts interesting so that people will Like, share and comment.

-Moving patients toward greater retention and increased referrals, first requires that you nurture the platforms where your content is distributed.
+Moving patients toward greater retention, increased referrals, and higher AVP dollars spent in your practice first requires that you nurture the platforms where your content is distributed.
+And, moving prospective patients toward becoming new patients requires exactly the same strategy.